Middle Township High School Logo

 Math League

-Advisor: Brooke Zukawski
+Advisor: Ms. Zukawski

 Is composed of 35 students nominated by their respective honors Mathematics teachers.
 The members are from Advanced Algebra 2 (Gr.
 9), Advanced Geometry (Gr.
 10), PreCalculus (Gr.
 11-12), and AP Calculus (Gr.
 12).
 The team competes in six mathematic contests sponsored by the New Jersey Math League.
 The contests, consisting of 6 problems from various math topics, are given throughout the year during MODS 1-2 in the cafeteria.